Each subcommittee is pursuing research, articles, trends, and best practice information on the design of all types of learning environments.

 - Process, Design and Sustainability (LEED, net zero and carbon neutral, integrated design)

-Subcommittee co-Chairs: Linda Keane, AIA and John Clark, AIA
+Subcommittee co-Chairs: John Clark, AIA and Osleide Walker

 The CAE Alternate Learning Environments Subcommittee was formed in 2009 as the Subcommittee for Libraries, Museums, Interpretation Centers, Corporate and Convention Facilities, and is focused primarily on two areas of investigation: The changing paradigms of alternate learning environments as places of learning, research and teaching; Sustainable aspects on the design of alternate learning environments.
 The Subcommittee is charged with: Developing knowledge; Identifying, performing, documenting, and disseminating research; Communicating with the AIA CAE members; Coordinating with AIA CAE Conference chairs.